If you plan to host and install WordPress on Linode, you probably know that Linode cloud hosting is one of the best.

 Once you are in there, select WordPress which will be the first option.
 Then, scroll down to the next settings.

-When you scroll down after you select WordPress, you will see a bunch of important settings that you have to adjust regarding the WordPress that you want to create.
+When you scroll down after you select WordPress, you will see a bunch of important settings that you need to configure regarding the WordPress that you want to create.

 The first three options are the WordPress credentials.
 When you want to login to your WordPress after installation, you need to enter these credentials.

 In the advanced options, enter your WordPress website name and your domain name.
-The rest of the settings leave them as they are, default settings.
+The rest of the settings leave them as they are.

 You shouldn’t just pick any region, think twice before you select a server data center for your website.
-You have to select the closest server location to your customers.
+Select the closest server location to your customers.

 Yes, the difference is very little, but it’s noticeable when you get loads of traffic.
 And it can impact your website performance.

 If you target an audience from India, then choose the Mumbai server.
-But if your potential customers would be in the United States, there are four data centers in the United States.
-Select the closest one to your clients.
+But if your potential customers would be in the United States, there are four data centers in the United States and you can select the closest one to your clients.

 To select a region click on the Select a Region rectangle to choose one of the 11 data centers that Linode provides.

-Also, if you are not sure to determine what’s the best region for your server, you can test each data center of them using the Linode speed test tool to see their performance.
+Also, if you are not sure to determine what’s the best region for your server, you can test each data center using the Linode speed test tool to see their performance.

-Dedicated CPU Plans: Dedicated CPU instances run on their own CPU cores in the Linode infrastructure.
+• Dedicated CPU Plans: Run on their own CPU cores in the Linode infrastructure.
 No sharing the processor with other instances.
 It is meant for big eCommerce websites (full-duty workloads).

-High Memory Plans: High Memory instances offer a cost-effective way to run memory-intensive applications on dedicated CPUs.
+• High Memory Plans: Offer a cost-effective way to run memory-intensive applications on dedicated CPUs.
 It’s a perfect choice when you need more RAM without increasing storage or vCPUs.

-GPU plans: GPU instances are on-demand GPUs for parallel processing workloads such as machine learning, scientific computing, and video processing.
+• GPU plans: On-demand GPUs for parallel processing workloads such as machine learning, scientific computing, and video processing.

-If you run a small to medium blog or eCommerce website, the Shared CPU plans are the perfect choice for you.
-It is affordable and has high performance.
+If you run a new or small to medium blog or a business website, the Shared CPU plans are the perfect choice for you.
+It is affordable and delivers high performance.

-To choose the plan for your WordPress website click on the Shared CPU tab on the Linode Plan section. this will show you all the shared plans.
+To choose the plan for your WordPress website click on the Shared CPU tab in the Linode Plan section. this will show you all the shared plans.

 The first plan 1 GB RAM for $5 is quite enough for the WordPress application unless you have already tons of traffic coming to your website every day.
 And you can upgrade your server plan at any time.